-Trying to be an hero can result in the whole gym catching what you have.
-Trust me, nothing is worse than a bout of ring worm or Staph infection that starts spreading like wildfire at a gym.
+Trying to be a hero can result in the whole gym catching what you have.
+Trust me; nothing is worse than a bout of ringworm or Staph infection that starts spreading like wildfire at a gym.

 Why It’s Easy to Get Sick in Thailand

 One of the pros of training in Thailand is you get to train with people who come from all over the world.
 While this is great for having a variety of sparring partners, it also means every person visiting the gym brings a brand-new set of germs and infections that they carry from back home.

 If you are at a gym with a lot of foreigners, you get year-round contact with people who are constantly bringing new germs into the gym.
 Combine this with the fact that your immune system takes a beating from of all the hard training, and you have the perfect recipe for getting sick, often.

 While it is forgivable to train when you have a common cold (most people do), if you have something highly contagious like the flu, ringworm or a staph infection you need to avoid the gym.